Goya Award for Best New Actor

-The Goya Award for Best New Actor (Premio Goya al mejor actor revelación) is one of the Goya Awards, Spain's principal national film awards.
-It is given in honor of an actor, in one of their first prominent film roles, who has delivered an outstanding leading or supporting performance in a film.
+The Goya Award for Best New Actor (Premio Goya al mejor actor revelación) is one of the Goya Awards presented annually by the Academy of Cinematographic Arts and Sciences of Spain (AACCE) since the 9th edition of the awards in 1994.
+It is given in honor of an actor, in one of their first prominent film roles, who has delivered an outstanding leading or supporting performance in a Spanish film.

 History

 The category was first presented at the ninth edition of the Goya Awards, with Saturnino García being the first winner for his performance as Justino in Justino, un asesino de la tercera edad.

-Multiple winners and nominees in the category have went on to win or be nominated for the other two male performance categories at the Goya Awards (Best Actor and Best Supporting Actor).
+Multiple winners and nominees in the category have gone on to win or be nominated for the other two male performance categories at the Goya Awards (Best Actor and Best Supporting Actor).
 Namely, nominees Javier Cámara, Eduard Fernández, Luis Tosar, and David Verdaguer, have all won both Best Actor and Best Supporting Actor.
 Additionally, 1996 winner Santiago Segura won Best New Director three years later for Torrente, the Dumb Arm of the Law.

 For the 39th ceremony, the Academy of Cinematographic Arts and Sciences of Spain introduced a modification consisting of the requirement of an authorization signed by the actor accepting his participation in the Goya Awards".
+For the 41st ceremony, new regulations were established, setting as a requirement that candidates must not have appeared in more than four feature films released in commercial theaters as a supporting actor, and that they must not have worked professionally as a film actor for more than 10 years.

-As of the 2025 ceremony, Pepe Lorente is the most recent winner in this category for his role as Mauricio Aznar in The Blue Star.
+As of the 2026 ceremony, Antonio Fernández Gabarre is the most recent winner in this category for his role as Toni in Sleepless City.